Pineapple Habanero Chutney (Sweet Spicy Homemade Condiment)

 1. Grilled Meats and Seafood: I love spreading the chutney over grilled chicken or fish.
 It caramelizes beautifully, adding a sweet and spicy glaze.

 2. Sandwiches, Wraps, and Burgers: I use a small amount of chutney as a spread in sandwiches, wraps, or burgers.
-It adds a burst of tropical flavor to turkey, ham, veggie sandwiches, and burgers.
+We love it with this delicious filet-o-fish burger.

 3. Cheese Board and Appetizers: I serve the chutney alongside cheeses like sharp cheddar, goat cheese, or brie.
 It also makes a zesty dip for appetizers such as samosas, spring rolls, and chicken wings.